pmpcosta/BiMiCo/README.md

 The BiMiCo (Biomap Microbiome Core-tools) package offers single-step preprocessing of 16S microbial marker gene sequencing raw data files for 454 and Illumina platforms. \
 The current tutorial and example data is aimed at the simple preprocessing of 454-generated fastq data.
-For more options and details, please see the "BiMiCo_tutorial_LONG" document.
+For more options and details, please see the "BiMiCo_tutorial_LONG" document. (pls contact me for appropriate demo dataset)

 # Install dependencies